 - The hearing aid doesn’t feel like it works as advertised (calibration problems can also be addressed by your hearing specialist).

-- Voices are difficult to make out (in some cases, it takes time for your brain to adjust to hearing voices again).
+- Voices are difficult to make out (in some cases, it takes time for your brain to adjust to discerning speech again).

 - You’re concerned about how hearing aids look (many hearing aid styles are designed to be minimally visible).